 The daughter of a Great Lakes fisherman, Katelyn was raised with a close relationship with Wisconsin’s outdoors and a genuine appreciation for marine resources.
 Her love and respect for our waterways grew during her childhood sailing classes and throughout her time as a kayak guide on Lake Michigan’s coastline.
 Katelyn received a B.S. in International Relations from Boston University in 2006.
 During that time, she interned at human rights organization Free Tibet Campaign in London and then at an environmental law firm in Dublin.
 Katelyn received a juris doctorate from California Western School of Law in 2009.
 She worked at an environmental and mining law firm in central Chile and studied international human rights and asylum law in Malta.
 Before sailing north and relocating to the Pacific Northwest, Katelyn enjoyed a year long legal internship with the San Diego Coastkeeper, where she focused on coastal protection and clean water law.
 Today, Katelyn manages Soundkeeper’s Clean Water Act Enforcement Program, while working to protect the Puget Sound both from inside the Soundkeeper office and outdoors on the water.
 Katelyn is a member of the state bars of California and Washington.

 Kathryn grew up with the Puget Sound as her backyard.
 Her dad worked as a commercial salmon fisherman in Bristol Bay, Alaska and has introduced her, through fishing, to the places and creatures of the Pacific Northwest.
 Together, they have rafted through many of the rivers in Washington and Oregon.
 In 2011, she graduated with Honors from the University of Washington Program on the Environment where she also minored in Spanish.
 Her studies brought her to Argentina, Spain, and awarded her the opportunity to work on a variety of environmental research and policy issues.
 Kathryn’s senior thesis project investigated the effects of different land uses on stream ecology.
 This research, in combination with her family background, is what has inspired her to pursue a career in water stewardship.
-Kathryn joins the Puget Soundkeeper Alliance as an AmeriCorps volunteer and hopes to share her love of this area with the people she meets.
-She will be working to support the Pollution Prevention programs, coordinate volunteer activities, and conduct community outreach.
-You can find her weekly on the kayak patrols of Lake Union or on the boat patrols up the Duwamish River.
+Kathryn first joined Puget Soundkeeper Alliance as an AmeriCorps member and is now on staff as the Stewardship Coordinator.
+Through her work, she hopes to share her love of this area with the many people she meets.

 Boat Skipper & Patrol Coordinator